To help with online shopping during COVID-19, we are offering free shipping on all orders.

 In 1973, the American Horticultural Therapy Association (AHTA) was created, recognizing horticultural therapy as a professional discipline in which Blair says "‘trained therapists work with other therapists and medical professionals to help treat physical injuries or disease, mental illness, conditions associated with aging, social problems, and substance abuse."

 The principles of organic gardening go hand-in-hand with this approach by eliminating harmful synthetic chemicals, for safe organic solutions to problems in the garden.
 Tomatoes are a perfect example.
 Tomatoes are constantly under attack by insects and other pests, and using synthetic chemicals can harm your plants, as well as your family.
-Using an organic solution such as Safer® Brand Tomato and Vegetable Insect Killer can eliminate the pest problem, organically.
-Leaving your plant safe, and most of all, your family safe.
+Using an organic solution such as Safer® Brand Tomato and Vegetable Insect Killer can eliminate the pest problem, organically and provide protection to both your plants and your family.